CLA Women’s Committee

 - Provide business development support for women in criminal law.

-The Committee is co-chaired by the Women’s Vice President (VP) and the Women’s Director, both of whom are members of the CLA’s Executive and Board of Directors, respectively.
-The Committee is comprised of 14 members, representing several regions across Ontario, including London, Hamilton, Sudbury, Ottawa, Owen Sound and the GTA.
-Committee members are selected by the Women’s VP and Women’s Director based on applications and are selected to represent the diverse membership of the CLA with a particular focus on regional representation.
+The Committee is co-chaired by the two Women’s Directors, both of whom are members of the Board of Directors.
+The Committee is comprised of 14-21 members, representing several regions across Ontario, including London, Hamilton, Sudbury, Ottawa, Owen Sound and the GTA.
+Committee members are selected by the two Women’s Directors based on applications and are selected to represent the diverse membership of the CLA with a particular focus on regional representation.

 What We Do: